Should you be worried about your health?

 The particularity of nanoplastics

-In addition, nanoplastics, which are rather small than microplastics, “have an increased ability to cross the intestinal barrier” and this could have other harmful consequences.
+In addition, nanoplastics, which are rather small than microplastics, “have an increased ability to cross the intestinal barrier” and this might have other harmful consequences.
 These particles are likely to cross the body’s natural barriers, therefore entering the blood and reaching organs, such as the brain.

 In addition, these nanoplastics “can become loaded with other pollutants”, explains Muriel Mercier-Bonin.
 By breaking up, these tiny pieces of plastic increase their specific surface area and can thus become vectors of other pollutants.